 Registration of Commercial Trailers for use abroad

-Since we are due to leave the EU on 28th March 2019 curtain regulations will change concerning the use of UK trailers in Europe.
+Since we are due to leave the EU curtain regulations concerning the use of UK trailers in Europe came into force on 28th March 2019.

 If you would like to use your trailer in most existing EU counties, for business and commercial purposes and its gross weight is over 750kg, you will need to register your trailer with DVLA.